alexa-js/alexa-app-server/README.md

 	// The port the server should bind to
 	port: 80,

-	// By default, GET requests to Alexa App endpoints will show the
+	// By default, GET requests to Alexa App endpoints will show the debugger
-	// debugger UI.
+	// UI.
 This can be disabled.
+If 'verify' and 'debug' are both set to true,
+	// an error will be thrown.
 	debug: true,

 	// By default, some information is logged with console.log(), which can be disabled
 	log: true,

 	// This will add verification for alexa requests as required by the alexa certification
 	// process.
-Provided by alexa-verifier-middleware
+Provided by alexa-verifier-middleware.
+If 'verify' and 'debug' are both set
+	// to true, an error will be thrown.
 	verify: false,

 	// The pre() method is called after the express server has been instantiated,